NikolasEnt/NikolasEnt.github.io/_posts/2024-12-10-Tips-for-better-camera-calibration.md

     lastmod: 2025-01-15
 ---

 _This article is part of a series on camera calibration that has accumulated practical tips over more than a decade of experience.
-The series is not intended to be a comprehensive beginner's guide to camera calibration or provide instructions for a state-of-the-art optical laboratory setup.
+The series is not intended to be a comprehensive beginner's guide to camera calibration or to provide instructions for a state-of-the-art optical laboratory setup.
 Rather, it focuses on the practical aspects of camera calibration in real-world environments with limited resources or DIY scenarios, while aiming to achieve the best possible results.
 This article explores physical aspects of calibration prior to processing calibration images._

 ![Title image](/assets/post21/title.webp)